Sourabh7iwari/Mission-Control-Doctrine-AI/README.md

 ## working demo video of web app
 [![Watch Demo Video](https://img.youtube.com/vi/8cAuZiVjXR0/maxresdefault.jpg)](https://youtu.be/8cAuZiVjXR0)
-inserting new doctrine will be ready to chat after two hours as the kb insertion job run every 2 hours
+inserting new doctrine will be ready to chat on those after two hours, as the kb insertion job run every 2 hours

 ## 🔄 System Maintenance